srich36/webpack-react-eslint-boilerplate/README.md

   - This babel preset is used to transform esNext syntax into es5 JavaScript
 - babel-loader
   - Webpack needs loaders that tell it how to process files and turn them into a bundle.
 The babel-loader tells webpack how to work with babel
+- webpack
+  - The core webpack bundling engine
+- webpack-cli
+  - A command line interface for interfacing with `webpack`.
+You can pass webpack specific config files through `webpack-cli`

+##### Eslint Dependencies

+- eslint
+  - The core `eslint` engine: a JavaScript linter to find and fix problems
+- eslint-config-airbnb
+  - This dependency installs the airbnb eslint config that is extended within the `.eslintrc.json` file
+- eslint-plugin-import, eslint-plugin-jsx-ally, eslint-plugin-react, eslint-plugin-react-hooks
+  - Peer dependencies required by the eslint-config-airbnb dependency.
+- eslint-config-prettier
+  - A prettier config file that is extended both to disable all eslint settings that conflict with prettier and create custom prettier rules
+- eslint-plugin-prettier
+  - A plugin thats used to allow eslint to format files with prettier

 ## Webpack Configuration